phelim-h/encord-agents/docs/editor_agents/fastapi.md

     label_row.save()
 ```

-Fill in the function `my_agent` with what you want to happen when your agent is triggered.
+Complete the `my_agent` function with the logic you want to execute when the agent is triggered.

 !!! tip
-    💡 Notice that you can inject multiple different [dependencies](../reference/editor_agents.md#encord_agents.fastapi.dependencies) into the function if you want.
+    You can inject multiple different [dependencies](../reference/editor_agents/#encord_agents.gcp.dependencies) into the function if necessary.

-You can find multiple examples of what can be done with editor agents [here](../editor_agents/examples/index.md).
+You can find multiple examples of what can be done with editor agents [here](/editor_agents/examples).

-## Test the agent
+## STEP 3: Test the Agent

-First, run the agent locally, such that it can be triggered.
+Trigger the agent by running it locally.

 ```shell
 ENCORD_SSH_KEY_FILE=/path/to/your_private_key \